Data sources

 For convenience, these sources are aggregated and continuously exported to a GCS bucket maintained by OSV: gs://osv-vulnerabilities

-as well as a zip containing all vulnerabilities for each ecosystem at gs://osv-vulnerabilities/<ECOSYSTEM>/all.zip
+.
+A zip containing all vulnerabilities for each ecosystem is available at gs://osv-vulnerabilities/<ECOSYSTEM>/all.zip

 E.g. for PyPI vulnerabilities: